HiKapok/PSROIAlign/README.md

-# PSROIAlign Operation In Tensorflow C++ API
+# PsRoIAlign Operation In Tensorflow C++ API
-PSROIAlign involves interpolation techniques for [PsRoiPooling](https://arxiv.org/abs/1605.06409) (position-sensitive RoI pooling operation), the interpolation idea is proposed in [RoIAlign](https://arxiv.org/abs/1703.06870) to avoid any quantization of the RoI boundaries.
-The first adoption of PSROIAlign might be in this paper [Light-Head R-CNN: In Defense of Two-Stage Object Detector](https://arxiv.org/abs/1711.07264).
+PsRoIAlign involves interpolation techniques for [PsRoiPooling](https://arxiv.org/abs/1605.06409) (position-sensitive RoI pooling operation), the interpolation idea is proposed in [RoIAlign](https://arxiv.org/abs/1703.06870) to avoid any quantization of the RoI boundaries.
+The first adoption of PsRoIAlign might be in this paper [Light-Head R-CNN: In Defense of Two-Stage Object Detector](https://arxiv.org/abs/1711.07264).

 You can find more details about the RoiPooling technique in [Fast R-CNN](https://arxiv.org/abs/1504.08083) and [Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition](https://arxiv.org/abs/1406.4729).

 ## ##
-This repository contains code of the implement of PSROIAlign operation in Tensorflow C++ API.
+This repository contains code of the implement of PsRoIAlign operation in Tensorflow C++ API.
 You can use this operation in many popular two-stage object detector.
-Both research work using PSROIAlign and contribution to this repository are welcomed.
+Both research work using PsRoIAlign and contribution to this repository are welcomed.

-To using this op in your own machine, just following this script:
+For using this op in your own machine, just following this script:
 ```sh
 mkdir build
 cd build && cmake ..